krrishd/site/public/work-raw/text-a-rep.md

 ## Tools

-I used the Twilio API for texts sent and received, Phaxio for the faxes to Congress, [open congress dataset] for the relevant Congressional data, and Node.js to put it all together.
+I used the Twilio API for texts sent and received, Phaxio for the faxes to Congress, [unitedstates/congress-legislators](https://github.com/unitedstates/congress-legislators) for the relevant Congressional data, and Node.js to put it all together.

 ## Concept